hungcq/knowledge-repo/biology/on-the-origin-of-species.md

 # Category
-Biology, theoretical
+Biology, geology, theoretical

+# Structure
+## Outline
+- Chap 1-5: theory:
+  - Variation, under domestication & nature
+  - Inheritance
+  - Struggle for existence & natural selection
+- Chap 6-11: dealing with difficulties:
+  - Perfect organs
+  - Lack of transitional varieties & species, now & in geological record
+  - Complex instinct, imperfect instinct
+  - Sterility of hybrid
+  - Geological records
+  - Geographical distribution
+- Chap 13: supporting evidence:
+  - Geographical distribution
+  - Mutual affinities
+- Chap 14: summary & conclusion
+## Detailed structure
+See table of contents

+# Goal
+- Provide clear insight into the means of modification & co-adaptation to support the conclusion: each species had not been independently created, but had descended, like varieties, from other species
+- -> Study of variation under domestication as the best approach

 # Style
 - Expository, with answers to counter-arguments & alternative theories
 - Empirical: lots of observational evidence
+- Strictly coherent: the chapters form one long argument
+- Uncertainty & reservation exist in the conclusions
+- -> Typical of scientific works?
+- Some parts are a bit lengthy & repetitive

 # Terms
 - Horticulture: gardening
 - Monstrosity: considerable deviation of structure in one part, either injurious or not useful to the species, and not generally propagated
 - Struggle for existence: include dependence of one being on another, not only the life of the individual but success in leaving progeny
+- Mongrel: ~hybrid
+- Variety < species < genus < family < order < class
+- Affinity: close relationship
+- Corporeal: physical
+- Natura non facit saltus: nature does not make jump
+- Stratum: layer of rock
+- Palaeontology: history of life study using fossils
+- Quadruped (vs biped): animal with 4 legs
+- Genealogical: connected to line of ancestors

-# Content
+# Main points
+## Introduction:
+- Goal
+- Outline of structure
+- Conclusion
+- Confirmation & ack of the unknown

 ## 1. Variation under domestication
 - Causes of variability: less in condition of life than prior to conception
 - Differences due to frequency of usage